 Prince of Wales Drive, Battersea, Town Hall, London, Greater London, England, SW11 4NJ

 All year.
 Daily.
 Open dawn to dusk.

-almost 2 years by Anonymous 5 / 5The Old English Garden, Battersea Park
+about 2 years by Anonymous 5 / 5The Old English Garden, Battersea Park

 almost 7 years by Susan 4 / 5Battersea Park is a great urban green space.
 I take the occasional jog around it and always attend the annual fireworks display!

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.